-Below are some program notes that I’ve written over the years.
-Enjoy listening to the music!
-Performances by me of many of these pieces are online.
+Below are some notes I’ve written over the years.
+Enjoy the music!
+Performances by me of many of these are online.
 Program notes can be republished with permission and quoted only with acknowledgment.

 I’m very happy to share my new double-album Világ featuring the Sonata for solo violin by Béla Bartók along with compositions written for me by Aida Shirazi and Stewart Goodyear and works by Manfred Stahnke and Franco Donatoni.